Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Introduction

-Reward-free exploration in reinforcement learning has also seen great research interests recently.
+Reward-free exploration in reinforcement learning has recently attracted a lot of attention, in which the agents explore the environment without any feedback of the reward.
 Specifically, \citet{jin2020reward} introduces the problem of reward-free exploration in RL and proposes a sample-efficient algorithm for tabular MDPs.~\citet{menard2021fast,kaufmann2021adaptive} provide improved algorithms and tighter rates, also for tabular MDPs.~\citet{zhang2021near} further improves the analysis and obtains nearly minimax-optimal sample complexity bounds.~\citet{2020On,zanette2020provably,chen2021near,wagenmaker2022reward} study reward-free RL algorithms for linear or linear mixture MDPs and~\citet{2021On} for kernel and neural function approximations.
 Moreover, \citet{kong2021online} proposes reward-free algorithms for RL with general function approximation under the setting of bounded eluder dimension. \citet{miryoosefi2021simple} investigates the problem of reward-free RL with constraints. \citet{wu2021accommodating} then proposes a reward-free algorithm for the multi-objective RL problem.
 In addition, \citet{bai2020provable,liu2021sharp,2021On} further study the reward-free RL algorithms under the multi-agent setting.